queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 55,250

 Resistance to cold damage.
-Immunity from the frozen condition..
+Immunity from the frozen condition.